davidhahn/study-buddy-llm/README.md

 ### Phase 3 — Progress Tracking ✅
 SQLite-based session logger.
 Stores per-session scores, rubric results, and timestamps.
 Queryable history for identifying patterns in what's being missed.

-### Phase 4–6 — Spaced Repetition, Topic Suggestion, Schedule Generation 📋 Planned
+### Phase 4 — Spaced Repetition ✅
-SM-2 algorithm for scheduling problem reviews.
+SM-2 algorithm implementation for scheduling problem reviews.
+Introduces a dedicated `problems` table to separate mutable scheduling state from immutable session history — a schema design decision that enforces a clean data modeling boundary.

+The session score is converted to SM-2's 0–5 quality scale using `correct_output` as the gate: incorrect solutions always land in the 0–2 (reset) range regardless of rubric performance on other criteria, preventing the compressed scoring that a naive linear mapping produces.
+The `is_uncertain` flag (set when the two grading passes diverge) decrements the score by 1 to slow scheduling when the grade itself isn't reliable.

+SM-2 calculation is a pure function with no database side effects — fully testable with arbitrary state inputs. `next_review_date` is always calculated from the actual review date, not the original due date.

+### Phase 5–6 — Topic Suggestion, Schedule Generation 📋 Planned
 Pattern analysis over session history for topic suggestions.
 Daily schedule generation that combines due reviews, weak topics, and available time.

 ## Eval Design